Talk to the Director |

 nature as well as understanding more about the broad experiences of

 women.
-Women's Studies has also become a space to consider the lives of
+Women's, Gender, and Sexuality Studies has also become a space to consider the lives of

 people who do not identify within the normalized and polarized cultural

 ideas of male and female / men and women that does not rely on pathologizing this experience.